Atlas200dk/sample-facedetection-python/README.md

 ## Enviroment Configuration
 -  Get Code
-Download all the code in the sample-facedetection repository at  [https://github.com/Ascend/sample-facedetection-python]
-    (https://github.com/Ascend/sample-facedetection-python)  to any directory on Ubuntu PC Server, for example,  _/home/ascend/sample-facedetection/_.
+Download all the code in the sample-facedetection repository at https://github.com/Ascend/sample-facedetection-python  to any directory on Ubuntu PC Server, for example,  _/home/ascend/sample-facedetection/_.
--  install dependency
+-  Install dependency

 	Switch to root user,enter the directory sample-facedetection-python/script，excute the following command:

-	bash install.sh <board-ip> <internet-ip> <usb-network-ip>
+	bash install.sh board-ip internet-ip usb-network-ip

 	board-ip: the developer board ip.
 The default ip is 192.168.1.2 when connect with usb